LostArtefacts/TRX/docs/trx/lua/GETTING_STARTED.md

 A game can also ship one script that belongs to the game rather than to any of its levels.
 Create `scripts/_game.lua` in the game's directory and it runs once as the game starts, with the game flow, the strings and the settings all in place.
 Nothing declares it: the file being there is what runs it.
+It is where a game declares settings of its own, with `trx.config.declare`.

 An expansion that has nothing of its own to set up needs no file: the script of the game it extends runs instead.
 Shipping one replaces that script rather than